teamglideusa/teamglide/README.md

 teamglide api full usage documentation is located at:

-* [Developer API](https://developer.teamglide.com Our Pre Employment testing features
+* [Developer API](https://developer.teamglide.com) Our developer documentation for developing using our rest api